Note: The 2013 symposium is now over.

 The first and foremost reason is for your own professional development.
 You get to meet new like-minded people such as yourself, you get a chance to “talk shop” with people who do what you do and understand the challenges of automation water/wastewater sector, and you get a chance to share your experience/knowledge with others.

-Some other reasons that presenting at a conference is a worthwhile endeavour include:
+Some other reasons that presenting at a conference is a worthwhile endeavor include:

 - Meet and network with like-minded individuals